lucas-vivier/lucas-vivier/README.md

 - Economy energy models
 - Building energy models
 - Agent-based models
+- Econophysics

 ### Subject
 Thesis title: **New financing levers for housing energy renovation.** @ [CIRED](http://www.centre-cired.fr/fr/).
 We evaluate and design public policies to achieve both social and environmental objectives.
 We develop models that predict the economic response of these policies, both financially and physically.
+We try to simulate household behaviour for some economic process.

 ### Tools
 ![](https://img.shields.io/badge/OS-MacOS-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)